Locations:

 What can I do at home to treat cancer pain?

-• Apply heat: Warm packs and heating pads may help ease muscle spasms, encourage circulation and make you feel more comfortable.
+• Warm packs and heating pads.
+Packs and pads may stop muscle spasms, encourage circulation and make you feel more comfortable.
 You can apply heat for 10 or 20 minutes at a time.
-(If you had radiation therapy, don’t apply heat to your treatment sites.
-You should also avoid applying heat to areas where you have tumors.)
+But you shouldn’t apply heat to areas where you have tumors or where you had radiation treatment.

-• Apply cold: Cold packs wrapped in cloth may help with inflammation and nerve pain.
+• Cold packs.
+Ice or cold packs wrapped in cloth may help with inflammation and nerve pain.
 Like heat, you can apply cold packs for 10 to 20 minutes at a time.

 A note from Cleveland Clinic